 - Short-term use only

-- Not for daily prevention
+- Not a daily solution

 7. Hill's Science Diet Perfect Digestion Senior